danalvarez/gr-quetzal1/README.md

 	python3 -m main.py

-To change interval for loading multiple beacons use `--interval [value in ms]` flag.
-More information available on `python3 main.py --help`.

 ## Post-mortem Beacon Parsing

 Upon opening the GUI, you can select a beacon to visualize by clicking on *Select Hex* and navigating to one of the decoded `.dat` files (for example, choose the file in `examples/example_beacon_raw.dat`).
-Once selected, the GUI will automatically start displaying beacons one second at a time.
+Once selected, the GUI will automatically start displaying beacons one second at a time (although you can change this by executing the program with the `--interval [value in ms]` flag.
+More information available on `python3 main.py --help`).
 You can also scan through the beacons by clicking on the fast-foward and rewind buttons.

 ![Python GUI](misc/Python_GUI.png)